amitparag/Attention-Classification/README.md

     1. Marker Tracking

-        Marker tracking algorithms may fail to converge or compute absurd vector fields.
+        Marker tracking algorithms may fail to converge or ends up computing absurd vector fields.
 We experimented with marker tracking but ended up not using them.

     2. Sensors